 When you’re purchasing insurance you want to get the best service possible, while keeping costs down.
 Yet affordable business insurance is only one part of the equation.
 Cheap business insurance also needs to be reliable to make it worth your while.

-In other words, while cheap business insurance is a highly appealing prospect, there are other factors to consider, to be sure you’re getting the best insurance for you.
+In other words, while cheap commercial insurance is a highly appealing prospect, there are other factors to consider, to be sure you’re getting the best insurance for you.